iborozan/solar/README.md

 The final product is a user friendly webb app developed to help Ontario residents predict their solar installation annual energy output and other key characteristics with improved accuracy.

-Based on geographical location, panel size, roof pitch and its orientation, GoSolar web app provides predictions for:
+Based on geographical location, panel size, roof pitch and its orientation GoSolar web app provides predictions for:

 * Annual Energy Output (kWh/year)
 * Annual Return (CAD)